dotbenz/AirBnB_clone/web_static/README.md

-HTML and CSS part of the AirBnB clone
+HTML and CSS part of the AirBnB clone.